 The Guerin Visiting Scholar Program, along with the Guerin Prize, is funded by the Guerin Endowed Fund established by Trustee Rick Guerin.

-In 2010, Marlborough School joined the Online School for Girls (OSG), a nationwide consortium of independent all-girls’ schools, in creating the first ever online school dedicated to secondary education for girls.
-OSG is guided by current research on how girls learn best, focusing on several key principles: emphasizing connections among participants, incorporating collaboration into the learning experience, inspiring and rewarding creativity, and engaging in real-world problems and applications while having students probe the social and ethical dynamics that define and stretch our global society.
-OSG inspires girls worldwide to reach their potential by offering exceptional instruction in an online setting, which challenges girls through vigorous coursework and exposure to new ideas in a fun, engaging, and relevant learning environment.
+In 2010, Marlborough School joined One Schoolhouse, formerly the Online School for Girls, a nationwide consortium of independent all-girls’ schools, in creating the first ever online school dedicated to secondary education for girls.
+One Schoolhouse is guided by current research on how girls learn best, focusing on several key principles: emphasizing connections among participants, incorporating collaboration into the learning experience, inspiring and rewarding creativity, and engaging in real-world problems and applications while having students probe the social and ethical dynamics that define and stretch our global society.
+One Schoolhouse inspires girls worldwide to reach their potential by offering exceptional instruction in an online setting, which challenges girls through vigorous coursework and exposure to new ideas in a fun, engaging, and relevant learning environment.

 Click here to read a copy of the latest edition of Marlborough's Honors Research Journal.